 Multiple Salisbury Award Competitions for Entrepreneurial Translational Research will be conducted per year.
 These can be either institution-agnostic, open to multiple or all established cancer research organizations though conducted at one location, or institution-specific, held at particular major universities, cancer centers, research hospitals or similar organizations.
 At least one winner and one runner-up will be selected per event, with prizes granted from NFCR of at least $3,000 and $1,500, respectively.
 Winners and runners-up will be announced through NFCR’s various communication channels, as well as in conjunction with the host institutions.
 These awardees and their projects will also be introduced to relevant NFCR fellows and scientific advisory board members for potential collaborative research programs.

 As is the inherent nature of life sciences development, most start-up projects will fail to reach the late clinical stage.
-Due to such failure rates, very few profit-seeking investors—including banks, venture capitalists or private equity firms—invest in high-risk-bearing research projects carried out by early stage companies, especially those directly out of the lab.
-The National Foundation for Cancer Research, however, is committed to fund such “high risk/high reward” efforts, either at leading research centers or early stage oncology companies.
+Due to such failure rates, very few financial resource providers (especially profit-seeking investors—including banks, venture capitalists or private equity firms) grant or invest in high-risk-bearing translational research projects, particularly those still primarily in the lab or not yet licensed by private companies.
+The National Foundation for Cancer Research, however, is committed to fund these “high risk/high reward” efforts, either at leading research centers or innovative early stage oncology companies.

 The Salisbury Award for Entrepreneurial Translational Research encourages academic scientists to focus on the translation of their discoveries into potential therapies with commercial potential that can benefit cancer patients.
 It also honors and acknowledges the Salisbury family’s legacy and vision for cancer research that has resulted in treatments that are saving lives.